iykeprince/ikechukwu-israel-listing/README.md

 ## Getting Started

 The Provider pattern was used as a design architecture for this application.
+To improve UI speed the concept of pagination was added to the listview to avoid loading all the data from file at once.

 Dependencies used: